Ciencia-de-Datos-Meteorologia/notes/SSH_Dinamic_Tunel.md

 ## Step 3: Access the local IP addresses
 Once the proxy is configured, any request made from the browser will go through the SSH tunnel and local IP addresses will be visible.

+- Local IP addresses, for example, 172.20.3.57
+- Services on the remote machine using localhost or 127.0.0.1.